 Written by Hemant Kashyap, Gargi Sarkar, Debarghya Sil, Laxitha Mundhra

-Story edited to incorporate correct details of Licious founders.
+The story was edited to incorporate the correct details of Licious founders.